 It is the most commonly used illegal drug in the world.
 In most countries, cannabis was made illegal in the early twentieth century.

-In some countries, people can face long jail sentences, even for possession for small amounts, while in others it is tolerated.
+In some countries, people can face long jail sentences, even for possession of small amounts, while in others, it is tolerated.

 For example, in the Netherlands, it can be bought and sold in certain coffee shops, and in the Christiana area of Copenhagen, Denmark, it has historically been sold and smoked openly since the 1970s.

-The cannabis legalization debate often focuses around two areas: one being the therapeutic use of the drug by sufferers of medical conditions, who believe that it relieves their symptoms; and the other being the wider use of cannabis as a recreational drug.
+The cannabis legalization debate often focuses on two areas: one being the therapeutic use of the drug by sufferers of medical conditions, who believe that it relieves their symptoms, and the other being the wider use of cannabis as a recreational drug.

-“The illegality of cannabis is outrageous, an impediment to full utilization of a drug which helps produce the serenity and insight, sensitivity and fellowship so desperately needed in this increasingly mad and dangerous world.”— ― Carl Sagan
+“The illegality of cannabis is outrageous, an impediment to full utilization of a drug which helps produce the serenity and insight, sensitivity and fellowship so desperately needed in this increasingly mad and dangerous world.”

 Did You Know?